mvolkmann/blog/src/web-dev-tips.md

 Note that the `400w` image above is never used, even when the browser window is resized to its smallest width and the page is refreshed.
-This is because Chrome, Firefox, Safari, and possibly Edge (I haven't tested this.) do not allow a browser window to be resized to a width that is less than 400 pixels.
+This is because Chrome, Firefox, and Safari do not allow a browser window to be resized to a width that is less than 400 pixels.
+Edge allows a minimum width of 149px when the DevTools are open and 500px when they are not.

-Also, when the DevTools are set to simulate a specific mobile device that has a screen width that is less than 400 pixels, it typically has a pixel density (DPI) that is 2x or 3x, so the width is treated as double or triple
+When the DevTools are set to simulate a specific mobile device that has a screen width that is less than 400 pixels, it typically has a pixel density (DPI) that is 2x or 3x, so the width is treated as double or triple